tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/terms_and_conditions.rst

 .. image:: terms_and_conditions/terms_conditions_2.png
    :align: center
    :class: img-thumbnail
-   :alt: Default Terms & Conditions on quotation on Odoo Sales
+   :alt: Default Terms & Conditions on quotation on CoquiAPPs Sales

 They appear subsequently on every quotation, sales order, and invoice.